-Take a look at a few of our academic papers and books
+Take a look at some of our academic papers and books

 Two Understanding Everyday Participation special issues of Cultural Trends have been published.